memfault/interrupt/_drafts/best-of-binutils.md

 84340 2416 32157 118913 1d081 build/zephyr/zephyr.elf
 ```

-## Other useful tools for examining ELFs
+## Additional Tools for Examining ELFs

 There's a number of additional tools aside from GNU Binutils which I've found tremendously useful
 over the years.
 While a full discussion of them is outside the scope of this article (and merits a